Wine refrigerator Buying Guide

 When investing in an appliance that you'll see every day, making sure it looks great is just as important as making sure it works great.
 Don't forget to consider the following design features when selecting your wine refrigerator.

-Depending on where you'll be placing your new wine refrigerator, it may be important that the door swings open to the right or to the left to avoid obstructions that would prevent it from opening fully.
-Some models feature reversible doors that make it easy to change which way your wine refrigerator door opens, making it possible to place your unit in more locations.
+Some models feature reversible doors that make it easy to change which way your wine refrigerator door opens.
+Which makes it possible to place your unit in more locations.

 Living With Teenagers or Roommates?